apalala/grako/README.rst

 3.6.5
 -----

-* 58_ The parameters to the constructor of generated parsers were being ignores (pgebhard).
+* 58_ The parameters to the constructor of generated parsers were being ignored (pgebhard).

 * **BUG** ``grammars.py`` would call ``ctx.error()`` instead of ``ctx._error()`` on failed rule references.